Martin P6M SeaMaster: Operational history

 All examples were scrapped although some tail sections were retained for testing, and one of these is now in the Glenn L. Martin Maryland Aviation Museum.

 Martin tried unsuccessfully to market the technology in the civilian market, with a version called the SeaMistress but there were no takers, and the company soon abandoned the aircraft business entirely to focus on missiles and electronics.
-The P6M was the final aircraft constructed by the Glenn L. Martin Company.
+The P6M was the final aircraft built by the Glenn L. Martin Company.